eldipa/book-of-gehn/posts/matasano/2018-05-20-Detecting-Penguins.md

 >>> methods['IC - Nblocks sequence'] = scores
 ```

+{% call fullfig('score_pinguins.png') %}
-{% fullwidth 'assets/matasano/score_pinguins.png' 'Scores by methods.
-For the Nblocks method, the size of the block is of 16 bytes.' %}
+Scores by method.
+For the Nblocks method, the size of the block is of 16 bytes.
+{% endcall %}

 <br />